dimxy/developer-docs/docs/basic-docs/antara/antara-tutorials/heir-module-tutorial.md

 rawtx = FinalizeCCTx(0, cp, mtx, mypk, PAYMENTS_TXFEE, CScript());  // use the empty last vout opreturn, we don't need it any more
 ```

-Now this is an example of how to use cc opret data for identification of Antara module cc outputs (remember that a cc output's content is hashed and it is a problem to identify a cc vout).
+Now this is an example how to use cc opret data for identification of Antara module cc outputs (remember that a cc output's content is hashed and it is a problem to identify a cc vout).
 Using a modification to the `IsPaymentsvout` function, we can now spend a `ccvout` in the Payments module back to its own address, without needing a `markervout` or an opreturn.

 ```cpp
 int64_t IsPaymentsvout(struct CCcontract_info *cp, const CTransaction& tx, int32_t v, char *cmpaddr, CScript &ccopret)